SF-WDI-LABS/con-pletionist/instructions.md

 2. Modify HTML views so that instead of `#<Conference:0x007fa49430bc78>` or `#<Talk:0x007359ab3e2391>` the user sees the conference name or talk title.

 3. Format the displayed times on your site so they're easier to read.

-### HATEOAS

-Level up knowledge of REST with some research, and practice `jbuilder`.
-Solution not provided.

-1. HATEOAS, like RESTful routing, is a part of the REST convention.
-HATEOAS makes it easy to discover resources on a site.
-It's less frequently used than RESTful routing but still very common.

-2. Update your JSON views to include links implementing (or approaching) HATEOAS.

 ### Nest Talk Routes in Conferences